cappuccinocosmico/haskelldev/readme.md

-Just me and @bradvenner's pathetic attempts to learn haskell
+Just me and @bvenner's pathetic attempts to learn haskell